 “Well, I was just trying to decide, actually,” I said as I leaned over and perched my elbows onto the kitchen counter.
 My eyes settled on the blank wall across from me and I began to stare at it and focus on it as if the answers I was looking for might suddenly appear there.
 “I’m in between taking it as a day where I do nothing: where I tell myself I don’t have to do anything and try to allow myself the freedom to not feel guilty about it—although that’s not really possible because I will most definitely end up feeling guilty about it, [uncomfortable laugh], but ya know, maybe just make a cake and a nice dinner, or—”

 “Oh that sounds good, good for you, that sounds nice.”
-Mom interjected.
+Mom interjected a little too quickly.
 “It’s okay, it’s your birthday, you don’t have to feel guilty about whatever you decide to do.”

-“Well, I think you should channel your grandfather, the spirit of your grandfather!”
+“Well, I think you should channel your grandfather, the spirit of your grandfather, and think what he would say.”

 “Huh?”
 Momentarily dumbfounded by her jocularity, I blinked a couple times and then asked "What does that mean?”